 (2) Second Offense will result in a lifetime loss of commercial driving privilege.

-There are many ways to keep commercial driver's license despite BEING charged with a DUI.
+There are many ways to keep commercial driver's license despite charged with a DUI.
 However, one must successfully navigate both DMV and Court or get a Not Guilty of Driving with a .08% or more BAC.
 If one wins a DMV Hearing and is convicted of a non-DUI offense, there will be no loss of license or commercial license.

 Call Mr. Price for a free consultation to go over your case and make sure you do everything you can to have your case completely dismissed and retain the ability to drive!